 I think some of their beliefs are homophobic, racist and fucked up but I’ll be damned, the Falun Dafa people had a wonderful brass marching band.
 I look forward to seeing them again at the next parade!

 These people were with the Full Gospel Assembly just up the road.
 I loved all the flags but their canned Christian music was a bit much.
 They were blasting these very loud Christian pop songs about “Jesus this” and “saved that”.
 It was hard to hear the other parade marchers’ music over this canned shit.

 w00t!
 It’s neat to see the Panamanian and Mexican flags fly over Burnaby.
 I think these guys are Shriners of some sort.

-A lot of cops were out.
-The guy on the right bears a resemblence to Stephen Harper… hmm…
+The guy on the right bears a resemblance to Stephen Harper… hmm…

 I think this fireman is sexually attractive.